Zebra Technologies: History

 In 2018, the company acquired Xplore Technologies, a maker of ruggedized tablets and other hard-wearing hardware.

 In 2019, Zebra acquired Temptime Corporation, a provider of temperature monitoring devices to the healthcare industry.
 That same year, Zebra also acquired Profitect, a retail software company that developed a product line used for tracking and identifying inventory losses.

 In 2020, Zebra acquired Reflexis Systems, a provider of workforce scheduling and task management software to the retail, food service, hospitality, and banking industries for $575 Million.

-In 2021, Zebra acquired Adaptive Vision (provider of graphical MV software), Fetch Robotics (manufacturer of autonomous mobile robots) and Antuit.ai (provider of AI-powered SaaS).
+In 2021, Zebra acquired Adaptive Vision (provider of graphical Machine Vision software), Fetch Robotics (manufacturer of autonomous mobile robots) and Antuit.ai (provider of AI-powered SaaS solutions specific to forecasting and merchandising for the retail and CPG industries).

 In 2022, Zebra acquired Matrox Imaging, a developer of machine vision components and systems.

+In December 2023, Zebra partnered with Verizon Business to create a software package that will allow for a faster private 5G network.
+Zebra tablets and computers will work on Verizon's private network, allowing for more network capacity and fast communication.

+In 2023, Zebra unveiled Zebra Workcloud - its purpose-built suite of enterprise software applications, primarily serving in retail, banking and healthcare industries.
+Zebra also introduced the WS50 powered by Workcloud, the first wearable Android touch computer.

 Locations

-Zebra Technologies has more than 128 offices in 55 countries, including Australia, Brazil, Canada, China, France, Germany, India, Japan, Mexico, Russia, the United Arab Emirates, and the United Kingdom.
+Zebra Technologies has more than 128 offices in 55 countries, including Australia, Poland, Czech Republic, Brazil, Canada, China, France, Germany, India, Japan, Mexico, Russia, the United Arab Emirates, and the United Kingdom.
 The company also has over 10,000+ partners across 180 countries.
 In the 2021 annual report, Zebra stated that it traded in 180 countries, with approximately 128 facilities and 9,800 employees.

+Reception

+Newsweek included Zebra on its 2023 America’s Greatest Workplaces for Diversity list.